balena-io/docs/pages/management/applications.md

 ## Device tags

 Tags provide an easy way to include more information about your devices than what is already provided in the dashboard.
 With tags, you have the option to create key:value pairs that extend the available metadata for your devices.
-A device can be given multiple tags, and the tags can be used when you create [filters](/management/applications/#device-filters).
+A device can be given multiple tags, and the tags can be used when you create [filters][filters].

 ### Create and edit tags